-Our Epping site will be open 10am-5pm on Bank Holiday Monday.
+Our Isle of Dogs Surgery is now open call us on 020 7536 7555 to book an appointment.
 Please click here to view the latest information on how to access our services.

 Many dogs can suffer with stifle (knee) problems usually in middle age but sometimes as young as 1 year old.
 The cranial cruciate ligament is inside the joint and controls the tendency for the lower bone (tibia) to dislocate forwards on the upper bone (femur) during weight bearing.
 This ligament can also be torn more suddenly as a result of an accident with the same long-term result.